Last Updated on

 The case did have enough space for the cables, but me being the careless person I am, just wanted to make sure that everything is squished in.
 This was perhaps the biggest mistake I could have made with the cable management.

 If you are starting your PC building journey, and you want to ensure that your experience goes as best as it could be, then you must avoid squishing the cables at all cost.
-Not only will it look off, but one of the biggest disadvantage to that is that it will potentially damage your cables, or the connectors on your components.
+Not only will it look off, but one of the biggest disadvantages to that is that it will potentially damage your cables, or the connectors on your components.

 This is a big red flag for anyone who is spending a considerable amount of money on their hardware.